kiancross/unifed/README.md

 | `packages` | Contains the source code for the application. |
 | `scripts` | Contains development scripts. |

-The `packages` directory contains the source code, seperated into distinct packages.
+The `packages` directory contains the source code, separated into distinct packages.
 Descriptions for each of these packages are contained in `README` files within each package.